jaybeeuu/jaybeeuu-dev/packages/posts/src/premature-optimisation.md

 console.timeEnd("Array");
 ```

-Ok what am I up to?
+OK what am I up to?

 * `getRandomString` is generating a `lengthOfString` character string of the 79 characters between `0` and `~`,
 * We make an [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of length